danielecr/all-by-my-host/README.md

 But I can not setup the network from outside.
 It makes sense someway.

+## Automate machine image creation

+I spent this morning to automate image creation.

+The reason was that I ended with an image size too small, and I can not get a good way to resize.

+Also it may happens I need to start from a different image base (to import from debian image, for example), and I forgot all the step did so far.

+I create a dirty bash script, because code is the better documentation, even when it is not very clean.

 ## Network types

 First of all, the funny staff.